iacgm/website/content/posts/c2bf.md

 1. **Lexing**: This step converts a stream of characters into **tokens**.
 That is, it splits our code into keywords, identifiers, symbols, etc...
 2. **Parsing**: This step converts a stream of tokens into an **abstract syntax tree** (AST).
 That is, it splits our code into constructs: expressions, statements, definitions, etc...
-3. **IR Code Generation**: At this step, we convert our AST into an **intermediate representation** (IR): that is, a language that somehow bridges the gap between C and Brainfuck.
+3. **IR Code Generation**: At this step, we convert our AST into an **intermediate representation** (IR).
+That is, a language that somehow bridges the gap between C and Brainfuck.
 It should be something easy to translate both into and out of.
 4. **BF Code Generation**: At this step, we translate each IR instruction into Brainfuck.
 5. **Peephole Optimization**: This step is not really needed, but in order to acheive reasonable execution speeds, we will need to get make our Brainfuck interpreter recognize certain patterns common in Brainfuck which can be sped up, or even skipped entirely.

 ### Lexing & Parsing

 This is, more-or-less, a solved problem.
 This is the one part of this project where I made use of an external library, [Pest](https://pest.rs/).
-This allows us to specify our grammar (in this case, the [C99 grammar](https://www.quut.com/c/ANSI-C-grammar-l-1999.html)[^C99]) in something like [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
+This allows us to specify our grammar (in this case, a slightly modified [C99 grammar](https://www.quut.com/c/ANSI-C-grammar-l-1999.html)[^C99]) in something more like [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 For example:

 ```
 if_stmt = { "if" ~ "(" ~ expr ~ ")" ~ stmt ~ ("else" ~ stmt)? }